Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Tolannie/README.md

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

+Software Engineering: Involves managing large-scale projects that require collaboration among multiple team members, while Traditional Programming: Often focuses on writing code to solve specific problems or create particular functionalities.
+It is typically done by individual programmers or small teams and might not address broader project management concerns.
 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: